menu icon

 Potatoes are a blank canvas that take on flavors so well. here are a few ways to zhuzh up this hash brown recipe:

-• O'brien potatoes - Add very finely diced onions and red and green bell peppers to your potatoes before squeezing out the liquid.
-Season with salt and pepper, along with ¼ teaspoon each of garlic powder, onion powder, and paprika.
-Cook as directed.
+• O'Brien potatoes - Mix in finely diced onions and bell peppers before cooking.
+Season with garlic powder, onion powder, and paprika.

 A match made in McDonald's - What goes better with crispy hash browns than a homemade egg mcmuffin?
 I'll wait.
 Nothing!
 They're made for each other!